Thompson Rivers University

 Search within notes

-Using the search feature is a quick and convenient way to locate information within your notebooks.
-You can also add tags to your notes to easily categorize and group relevant information.
+Using the search feature is a quick and convenient way to locate information in your notebooks.
+You can also add tags to your notes to categorize and group relevant information easily.

 Format and edit notes

-There are a plethora of ways you can format and customize your content to best suit your needs.
+There are a plethora of ways you can format and customize your content to suit your needs best.
 Some of my favourite tools include:

 • View: Customize your page preferences, including background colours, page size and rule or grid lines.

-• Draw: Sketch out ideas, handwrite your notes or annotate your documents.
+• Draw: Sketch out ideas, handwrite notes, or annotate documents.
 This is especially useful if you’re using OneNote on a tablet.

 • Insert: Add images, equations, links, attachments, audio files and more to supplement your notes.

 • Web clipper: Using the OneNote browser extension, you can save anything from the web to your OneNote account.
-This is great for saving pieces of information for later and accessing it from any of your devices.
+This is great for saving information for later and accessing it from any device.

-Although these are some of my favourite ways to use OneNote, this is only a very brief overview.
-There are many more features to explore in this program, and I encourage you to try it out and see for yourself!
+Although these are some ways to use OneNote, this is only a brief overview.
+This program has many more features to explore, and I encourage you to try it out and see for yourself!
 Microsoft offers some great videos to help get you started.